-- " Faroese economy is narrow and relatively exposed to the fishing industry - " Faroe Islands' growing population requires infrastructure investments
+- " Faroese economy is narrow and relatively exposed to the fishing industry - " High investment requirements stemming from the growing population

 Rating outlook

 The outlook of the Faroe Islands is stable.
 This reflects its sound financial performance and ability to contain debt levels, good macroeconomic metrics and a stable relationship with the government of Denmark.